Skip to content

 Al Zorah Natural Reserve

-Al Zorah Reserve is a sanctuary for birds and marine life with an area of one million square metres of natural mangrove forest and nearly 60 species of birds, including pink flamingos and herons.
-It has a vibrant ecosystem of mangroves, blue marshes, and sandy beaches.
+Al Zorah Reserve is a sanctuary for birds and marine life.
+It has an area of one million square metres of natural mangrove forest and nearly 60 species of birds, including pink flamingos and herons.
+The reserve has a vibrant ecosystem of mangroves, blue marshes, and sandy beaches.

 It is located north of the city and is directly connected to Sheikh Mohammed Bin Zayed Road.
-The reserve is part of the Al Zorah complex, a new development that features an 18-hole world-class golf course.
-The project extends along the waterfront with a length of 12 km and an extension of 1.6 km along sandy beaches.
+The reserve is part of the Al Zorah complex, a new development featuring an 18-hole world-class golf course.
+The project extends along the waterfront for 12 km and 1.6 km along sandy beaches.

 Hassa Buweid Tower

 Hassa Buweid Tower is located in the plains of Manama in Ajman.
-It was built as a fortress by the late Sheikh Rashid bin Humaid Al Nuaimi in the form of a tower in the eastern region of the Manama annexe and is accessed by a stone staircase.
+It was built as a fortress by the late Sheikh Rashid bin Humaid Al Nuaimi as a tower in the eastern region of the Manama annexe and is accessed by a stone staircase.

 City Centre Ajman

 City Centre is one of Ajman’s largest and most beautiful shopping malls.
 The complex contains a large group of high-end shops that offer local and international products for everyone.
-There you will find various products, such as clothes, bags, perfumes, jewellery, watches, modern electronic devices, and many other products with different prices.
+There, you will find various products, such as clothes, bags, perfumes, jewellery, watches, modern electronic devices, and many others at different prices.

-Ajman City Centre also offers a lot of entertainment places for young children to enjoy playing, watching entertainment shows, and doing different activities.
+The mall also offers many entertainment places for young children to enjoy playing, watching entertainment shows, and doing different activities.
 This is in addition to the availability of restaurants that offer delicious meals and food to suit all tastes, cinemas, and distinctive cafes, providing the best tourist services.

 Safir Mall

-Safir Mall is in a beautiful strategic location adjacent to Ajman University in the Al Nuaimiya.
-The mall is located in an area of 220,000 square metres and contains four main stores.
+Safir Mall is in a beautiful strategic location adjacent to Ajman University in Al Nuaimiya.
+It covers an area of 220,000 square metres and contains four main stores.

-You will find many stores selling all your home needs and food products of all kinds, restaurants, playgrounds, and family entertainment centres.
+You will find many stores selling all your home needs and food products, as well as restaurants, playgrounds, and family entertainment centres.
 When you go shopping at Safir Mall, you will have a wonderful time and not feel the time pass you by.

 Leave a comment